 2. Kintetsu Rail Pass

-If you’re mainly interested in going to Osaka, Kyoto, and Nara, then the Kintetsu Rail Pass is perfect for you.
-They have 1, 2, and 5-day Kintetsu Rail Pass which will save you some money.
+If you’re mainly interested in going to Osaka, Kyoto, and Nara, then the Kintetsu Rail Pass could be the perfect one for you, and usually cheaper than JR Pass.
+They have 1, 2, and 5-day Kintetsu Rail Pass which can be tailored to your needs.

-Please note that Kintetsu Rail Pass does not include limited express trains.
-If you ask me though, the limited express train is not worth the price for just a few minutes faster, so just use the Kintetsu Rail Pass and board the regular express trains.
+Please note that Kintetsu Rail Pass does not include the limited express trains.
+If you ask me though, the limited express train is not worth the price for just shaving a few minutes off your journey.

-Buy Kintetsu Rail pass online which can be redeemed at the train station
+Buy Kintetsu Rail pass online and redeem the pass at the train station

 Where to stay in Osaka